General Atomics MQ-1C Gray Eagle: Design

-A Medium-Altitude Long-Endurance (MALE) UAV, the Gray Eagle has an increased wingspan and is powered by a Thielert Centurion 1.7 Heavy Fuel Engine (HFE).
-This is a Diesel piston engine that burns jet fuel, giving the aircraft better performance at high altitudes.
+A Medium-Altitude Long-Endurance (MALE) UAV, the Gray Eagle has an increased wingspan compared to the original MQ-1 Predator and is powered by a Thielert Centurion 1.7 Heavy Fuel Engine (HFE).
+This is a diesel piston engine that burns jet fuel, giving the aircraft better performance at high altitudes.
 It can operate for 36 hours at altitudes up to 25000 ft, with an operating range of 200 nmi.

 The aircraft's nose fairing was enlarged to house a synthetic aperture radar/ground moving target indicator (SAR/GMTI) system, and targeting is also provided with an AN/AAS-52 Multi-spectral Targeting System (MTS) under the nose.
 The aircraft can carry a payload of 800 lb and may be armed with weapons such as AGM-114 Hellfire missiles and GBU-44/B Viper Strike guided bombs.
 Its sensors can fuse infrared imagery and use the SAR to scan and detect changes in terrain like tire tracks, footprints, and buried improvised explosive devices when performing a second scan.

 In May 2013, Raytheon delivered two electronic attack payloads as part of the Army's Networked Electronic Warfare, Remotely Operated (NERO) system, for jamming enemy communications on behalf of the Joint Improvised Explosive Device Defeat Organization (JIEDDO).
 Derived from the Communications Electronic Attack Surveillance and Reconnaissance (CEASAR) system on the C-12 Huron, mounting NERO on the unmanned Gray Eagle gives reduced risk, reduced operating costs, and two to three times the endurance of electronic attack missions.
 Test flights showed that the Gray Eagle could operate with the jammer payload without being subject to adverse effects.

 The Improved Gray Eagle has a maximum gross takeoff weight 4,200 lb with its 205 hp engine, compared to the Gray Eagle's 3,600 lb MGTOW and 160 hp engine.
 The Gray Eagle can carry 575 lb of fuel, while the IGE can carry 850 lb of fuel internally with its deep belly design and 500 lb centerline hardpoint.
 External fuel tanks can add 450 lb of extra fuel, allowing for a 50-hour endurance.
 The IGE also increases internal payload capacity from 400 lb to 540 lb.

 The empty weight is 1,318 kg, endurance without the external tank is 45 hours, and engine can sustain an output of 180 hp continuously.
 General Atomics has added new winglets that can increase endurance a further one percent and allow the addition of a new vertical antennae.
 A special operations configuration can carry two Hellfire missiles and a SIGINT payload for 35 hours, as opposed to 14–15 hours for the Block 1 Grey Eagle.